jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 #### Object-based

-Allow specification of constraints, but not overall structure; include entities with attributes and relationships, describing the state of the object.
+Allow specification of constraints, but not overall structure.
+Objects are instances of classes; classes and objects have attributes (properties, characteristics, adjectives/nouns) and methods (actions, functions, behaviors, verbs)

 - Entity-Relationship (ER)
-- Semantic
+- Semantic network
 - Functional
-- Object-oriented: objects are instances of classes; classes and objects have attributes (properties, characteristics, adjectives/nouns) and methods (actions, functions, behaviors, verbs)
+- Object-oriented

 ### Questions that arise in organizing